mdhiggins/sickbeard_mp4_automator/README.md

     - Save changes
     - Reload NZBGet
 4. When assigning categories in NZBGet and your chosen media manager, ensure they match the label settings specified here so that file will be passed back to the appropriate location.
-    - In the relevant category set `PostScript` to NZBGetPostProcess.py to ensure mp4_automator is called.
+    - In the relevant category set `PostScript` to NZBGetPostProcess.py to ensure SMA is called.

 SABNZBD Setup
 --------------
 1. Configure `SABNZBD` section of `autoProcess.ini`
-    - `convert` - `True`/`False` - Allows for conversion of files before passing back to the respective download manager.
-    - `sickbeard-category` - default `sickbeard` -  category that will be sent to Sickbeard for additional processing when download is complete
-    - `sickrage-category` - default `sickrage` - category that will be sent to Sickrage for additional processing when download is complete
-    - `couchpotato-category` - default `couchpotato` - category that will be sent to Couch Potato for additional processing when download is complete
-    - `sonarr-category` - default `sonarr` - category that will be sent to Sonarr for additional processing when download is complete
-    - `byapss-category` - default `bypass` - category that should be assigned to torrents that will not be sent anywhere when download is complete.
-Useful if you wish to convert files without additional processing
 2. Point SABNZBD's script directory to the root directory where you have extract the script.
 3. Configure categories.
 Categories will determine where the download is sent when it is finished
     - `Settings > Categories`